 Laying down is almost always used to convey a little more sensual and sexual image.
 This is most common in glamor photography but can be used in nearly anything.
 Side poses elongate your torso and legs.
 As with all modeling, posture is imperative.
 You must be conscious of your muscles and control the lines being made with your body.
 Changing your jawline position and eyes will alter the mood of these photos dramatically.
 This is one of the female poses which can be seen in many of the famous advertisements.

 Headshots are all about facial expression and "saying it" with your eyes.
 From dripping sorrow to intense power, your eyes can carry more meaning than any other element in the final photograph.
-It's essential that throughout the modeling process, you have thoughts behind your eyes.
+It's essential that throughout the modeling process with your headshot photographer , you have thoughts behind your eyes.
 If you "space out" the camera will pick it up instantly.
 Remember, modeling is acting, and you have to stay in character.

 Use Your Hands